 As the publication indicates, Abe constantly advocated "putting the economy in first place".
 Although business performance and the hiring situation have improved and there is a moderate economic recovery, the way out of deflation is still going on, and the majority of the population has not felt the fruits of economic progress.
 According to Yomiuri Simbuune, the Abe administration must comprehensively develop the growth strategy in such a way as to achieve this growth on the basis of domestic demand by means of increasing wages and other measures.

-In June, 2017, the government adopted a new economic development program, which in fact became the second stage of Abenomics.
-This program focuses on increasing productivity, developing innovation and trading, as well as further activating Japanese companies.
-At this stage, in the words of Abe, Japan must make a "revolution in the sphere of labor productivity."
-The goal of this “revolution” is to eliminate the negative impact on the economy of the problem of population aging and low birth rates in Japan.
+In June 2017, the government adopted a new economic development program, which became, in fact, the second phase of Abenomics.
+This program concentrates on increasing productivity, promoting innovation and trade, and further revitalizing Japanese companies.
+At this stage, in Abe's words, Japan must make a "revolution in labor productivity."
+The purpose of this "revolution" is to eliminate the negative impact on the economy of the problem of aging population and low birth rate in Japan.

-However, it is difficult to say how well Shinzo Abe will be able to implement his economic course.
-First, even with the expected prolongation of his stay in the prime minister's chair for a third term up to 2021, he does not have much time left to realize Abenomica's ambitious goals.
-Secondly, as the newspaper Nikkei writes, the victory in the election of the ruling bloc of Prime Minister Abe opened the way for him to further advance his economic policy.
-But growing fears that the focus of the Prime Minister on the revision of Japan's post-war constitution may impede the implementation of much-needed economic reforms.
+However, it is difficult to say how successfully Shinzo Abe will manage to carry out his economic course.
+First, even with the proposed extension of his tenure as prime minister for a third term until 2021, he has little time left to pursue Abenomics' ambitious goals.
+Second, according to the Nikkei newspaper, the election victory of the ruling bloc of Prime Minister Abe opened the way for him to further advance his economic policy.
+But fears are mounting that the prime minister’s focus on revising Japan’s postwar constitution could impede urgently needed economic reforms.